-9.10 Non-Discrimination Statement and Policy
+10.2 Non-Discrimination Statement

-Our Organization complies with applicable Federal civil rights laws and does not discriminate on the basis of health status or need for health care services, race, color, national origin, age, disability, sex, sexual orientation, or gender identity.
-Our Organization does not exclude people or treat them differently because of their health status or need for health care services, race, color, national origin, age, disability, or gender identity.
+We comply with applicable Federal civil rights laws and does not discriminate on the basis of health status or need for health care services, race, color, national origin, age, disability, sex, sexual orientation, or gender identity.
+Our Organization does not exclude people or treat them differently because of their health status or need for health care services, race, color, national origin, age, disability, sex, sexual orientation, or gender identity.